Epipong/photos-library/README.md

 Commands:
   import,           import files
   export,           export files
-  init,             log in for Google Photos API token,            get the token for Google Photos API albums,           get the albums collection or upload images to Google Photos
+  init,             log in for the Cloud Photos API token,            get the token for the Cloud Photos API albums,           get the albums collection or upload images to the Cloud Photos

 Options:
   -s, --source=PATH  source location
   -d, --dest=PATH    destination location
   -f, --force        force the copy of the files if they already exist -t, --title=ARG    title of the album
-  -h, --help        display this help
+  -p, --provider=ARG chose the provider: Google Photos or Amazon Photos -h, --help         display this help
 ```

 ## Usage